 Once you submit, don't replay your answers in your head.

 Relax, celebrate your effort, and note areas for improvement while they're still fresh in memory.
-You'll receive your TOEFL score in about 6 days (official iBT), so use that time to plan next steps: applications, retakes, or university shortlists.
+PDF score reports are generally available for download 24–48 hours after your electronic scores are released.
+You'll receive your TOEFL score in about 3 days (official iBT), so use that time to plan next steps: applications, retakes, or university shortlists.

 Quick Recap: Clever Trick Summary Table